Reasonote/reasonote/libs/graph-srs/src/graph-srs-v1.md

   masteryOverride: boolean | null;
   /** When this concept should be reviewed next */
   nextReviewTime: number | null;
-  /** Set of child node IDs - THESE ARE PREREQUISITES OF THIS NODE */
+  /** Set of prerequisite node IDs - DIRECT PREREQUISITES OF THIS NODE */
-  children: Set<string>;
+  prereqs: Set<string>;
-  /** Set of parent node IDs - THESE ARE DEPENDENT ON THIS NODE */
+  /** Set of postrequisite node IDs - NODES THAT DIRECTLY DEPEND ON THIS NODE */
-  parents: Set<string>;
+  postreqs: Set<string>;
 }

 // Edge directions
-type GraphSRSV1EdgeDirection = 'to_child' | 'to_parent';
+type GraphSRSV1EdgeDirection = 'to_prereq' | 'to_postreq';
 ```

-### 4.2 Prerequisites vs. Dependents
+### 4.2 Prerequisites vs. Postrequisites

 In GraphSRS, the relationship direction is pedagogically significant:

-- **Children are prerequisites of their parents**: You need to master prerequisite concepts (children) before learning dependent concepts (parents)
+- **Prereqs are prerequisites of their postreqs**: You need to master prerequisite concepts before learning dependent concepts
-- `to_child` direction: Node A has Node B as a child, meaning B is a prerequisite of A
+- `to_prereq` direction: Node A has Node B as a prereq, meaning B is a prerequisite of A
-- `to_parent` direction: Node A has Node B as a parent, meaning A is a prerequisite of B
+- `to_postreq` direction: Node A has Node B as a postreq, meaning A is a prerequisite of B

 ### 4.3 Mastery Determination